What Car Should I Buy?

-With so many different vehicle models on the market, choosing the right one can seem like a daunting task.
+With so many vehicle models on the market, choosing the right one can seem like a daunting task.
 However, with the right approach and consideration, you can easily narrow down your list of options to the car that's best suited to your needs and budget.

-How to Decide What Car to Buy
+How to Choose a Car

 It's also crucial that you research car brands, pay attention to features and compare new and used models.
 Finally, you'll want to test drive each vehicle you're considering to get a feel for the driving experience, visibility, comfort, noise level and other factors.

-Assess Your Needs
+1. Assess Your Needs

 Start by taking the time to think about the general features you need in a vehicle.
 Some of the factors to consider include: